 Our community advisory board meets on a regular basis to oversee outreach and bring together community leaders, government agencies, other universities and Emory scientists.

-Current Community Engagement Activities
+Community Engagement Highlights

 - Results of 2013/2014 Mini-Grant “Proctor Creek Watershed Watch: A Photovoice Project” presented at 2015 U.S. EPA Community Involvement Training Conference